 The Balanced Creative

-This is the succesful version of the creative mess type.
+This is the successful version of the creative mess type.
 With a lot of ongoing projects, this designer knows that it takes priority and hard work.
 Having multiple projects can be a really good thing and this designer has found the secrets to how to balance all projects in a satisfying way.

 This designer works more for the design than for the money (usually).
 A person that focuses on design that is uncommon and rarely seen.
 He doesn’t always have enough work but occasionally there comes huge projects along from clients that dare to go for his unique groundbreaking style.
 Often this designer works part-time.